Wild Shrimp Plant

 Comments

 Blooms June-August.
 Wild shrimp plant has bracts that resemble a shrimp’s abdomen and open over a long period.
 They are pale lavender fading to near white.
-Lance-shaped leaves.
-This plant is unique to Texas and is found on the Rio Grande Plains.
-Rare in the wild, but is propagated commercially.
-Attracts: nectar insects.
+Leaves are lance-shaped.
+The fruit is a capsule.